Why have OSA?

 OSA is of value to you for 4 reasons:

-3. Many eyes make for better security - the OSA community helps create high quality material through the experience of the group.
+- Many eyes make for better security -- the OSA community helps create high quality material through the experience of the group.
+Our patterns have been refined by practitioners across financial services, critical infrastructure, government, and technology sectors.

-4. Applying OSA patterns in your work gives you a fast start, improves the quality of the solution you deploy, and reduces overall effort.
+- Applying OSA patterns in your work gives you a fast start, improves the quality of the solution you deploy, and reduces overall effort.
+Our self-assessment tool lets you measure your maturity against each pattern, identify gaps, and benchmark against industry peers.

-2) Security Assurance Importance Assuring the appropriate security of IT services becomes ever more important as we place more reliance on them for critical tasks.
+2) Security Assurance at Scale Assuring the security of interconnected services becomes more critical as organisations place greater reliance on them for essential operations.
 The confidentiality, availability and integrity of a chain of components is only as good as the weakest link.
+Zero trust architectures, cyber resilience frameworks (DORA, BoE/PRA), and continuous monitoring have moved from aspirational to mandatory.

-By mapping regulations and legislation against a standard controls catalog we can reduce duplication, increase clarity and improve the ability to implement within specific systems.
+By mapping these frameworks against a standard controls catalog, we reduce duplication, increase clarity, and improve the ability to implement within specific systems.
+OSA does this mapping for you.

 Benefits

-OSA can provide benefits to IT service consumers, IT service suppliers and IT vendors, giving the entire IT community an interest in using and improving.
+OSA provides benefits to security practitioners, IT service providers, and technology vendors, giving the entire community an interest in using and improving.

-• IT vendors are able to build systems with relevant and appropriate controls.
+- Technology vendors can build systems with relevant and appropriate controls, aligned to recognised standards.

 But why Open?

-We believe an open approach is best because we do not think any one party can represent the interests of all parties who will participate in these complex webs of services.
-An open approach means that the patterns and catalogues will benefit the whole community and can be more quickly improved and refined by the common experience of participants.
+We believe an open approach is best because no single party can represent the interests of all participants in these complex ecosystems.
+An open approach means that patterns and control catalogs benefit the whole community and can be quickly improved and refined by collective experience.

-In the same way that the Internet uses design standards for communication protocols and applications, we feel that the time has come to apply these same concepts at the architecture level.
+In the same way that the Internet uses open standards for communication protocols and applications, we believe the same approach should apply at the security architecture level.
+Security through obscurity has never worked.
+Security through shared, peer-reviewed, openly available best practice does.